 If you are reading the above thinking that you maybe haven’t contributed anything particularly valuable recently, then there’s still time.

-There a chance you may not be successful with your first or even second attempt at getting a pay rise.
+There is a chance you may not be successful with your first or even second attempt at getting a pay rise.
 Prepare for this in advance to avoid being hit too hard with the bad news.
-Ask yourself if getting a pay rise a make or break situation or if you’re prepared to stay on.
+Ask yourself if getting a pay rise is a make-or-break situation, or if you’re prepared to stay on.

 Look at options within the company that could work as an alternative.
 Even in a company that is laying people off, there can be options.
 Career ladders needn’t be vertical, and with a bit of research, you might find a sideways move with more career potential.
 Some companies also offer pension options, shares and other benefits in place of a cash increase.